 - Will the Maths Teacher Circles session be recorded?

 - Will I receive a certificate in recognition of professional development hours after a session?

 - Are face-to-face Maths Teacher Circles sessions held?

 - How can I be kept informed about other Maths Teacher Circles events and opportunities?

-1. I’ve registered for a virtual Maths Teacher Circles session.
+1. I’ve registered for an online Maths Teacher Circles session.
 How will I access it?

-In the lead up to the virtual MTC session, we will email you with information about how to access and prepare for the session.
+In the lead up to the session, we will email you with information about how to access and prepare for the session.
 Two emails are sent: the first approximately one week before the session, and the second approximately 2 days before.
-If you have registered for the session but have not received these emails, please reply to your TryBooking confirmation email to let us know.
+If you have registered for a session but have not received these emails, please contact us.

 2. Are Maths Teacher Circles for me?